 In the wake of international business collapses, regulators and standard setters around the world are exploring whether enough is being done to publicly disclose material uncertainties around going concern.
 CPAB is exploring how auditors, audit committees

-and management can better apply best practices and will publish findings in 2020.
+and management can better apply best practices and we published our report on our

 Webinar: COVID-19 impact on going concern assessments